programminghistorian/ph-submissions/en/drafts/originals/urban-demographic-data-r-ggplot2.md

 {% include figure.html filename="en-or-urban-demographic-data-r-ggplot2-12.png" alt="Scatter plot that uses scale_colour_brewer() to change the colors of the scatterplot points." caption="Figure 12.
 Using scale_colour_brewer() to change the colors of the scatter plot's points." %}

-Now, let's look at a slightly different example.
 In the scatter plot above, you learned how to represent a qualitative (or categorical) variable (`typecountry`) using three different colors.
-What if you wanted to represent a [continuous variable](https://en.wikipedia.org/wiki/Continuous_or_discrete_variable#Continuous_variable) instead, such as the distance between cities?
-Here is what would happen if you told ggplot2 to represent distance by simply using varying intensities of the color 'red':
+In the next scatter plot, let's try to represent a [continuous variable](https://en.wikipedia.org/wiki/Continuous_or_discrete_variable#Continuous_variable) instead – for example, the distance between origin and destination cities, which we can show using varying intensities of color.
+You might try to simply map this color to the distance `log(dist)`, which is the continuous variable in this case:

 ```